stein17/AX-Blue-FHD-4ATV/README.md

 # AX-Blue-FHD-4ATV
-new Running Text in the folder DEV are new Skinparts, with instructions All Pixmaps anew compressed
+new Running Text in the folder DEV are new Skinparts, with instructions, All Pixmaps anew compressed,
-New Plugins skinned
+New Plugins skinned,
-Plugin E_Panel
+Plugin E_Panel,
-Email client
+Email client,
 EMC-Playlist